yoelmatveyev/Fireworld/Multistate_cyclical_CA.md

 a->aac->a;b->bba->b;c->ccb->c

-The "n" abbreviation,only allowed in survival situations, denotes rules in which a cell survives without transformation, when surrouned by n cells of whatever state.
+The "n" abbreviation,only allowed in survival situations, denotes rules in which a cell survives, when surrounded by n cells of whatever state.
+This abbreviation may not be used for state transformations, because it would be self-contraditory.
+For example, T2a-2n3n denotes an extention of Conway's Game of Life, in which a cell survives, if surrounded by 2 or 3 cells of any live state.

+The "z" abbreviation is used before an "n" abbreviation to exclude certain state combinations from survival rules.
+It may be combined with the "r" notation.
+For example, T2a-2n21zr3n denotes an exension of Conway's Game of Life, in which a cell survive, if surrounded by 2 or 3 cells of any live state, unless these three states are cca, aab or bbc, while T2a-2n12zr3n similarly excludes caa, abb and bcc.
+When both combinations are used, any combination of 2 cells of one state and 1 cell of another state is excluded, which means that T2n-2n12zr21zr3n is a redundant notation equivalent to T2n-2n111ar.
+Such redundant notations should be avoided.

+For practival usage of the **rule table generator**, read **Ruletable_genegator.md**